There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 Visiting Victoria in summer?
 Chill at the best swimming beaches in Victoria

-Continue biking Stanley Park and you reach English Bay.
+Continue bicycling around Stanley Park and you reach English Bay.

 It’s a gorgeous beach area in Vancouver’s downtown, on the edge of Stanley Park.

-When the thermometer rises, sun-starved Vancouverites love to hang out here on the large swathes of grassy lawn and sandy beach.
+When the thermometer rises, sun-starved Vancouverites love to hang out here on the large swaths of grassy lawn and sandy beach.

-After English Bay, you come across the north end of Burrard Bridge.
+After English Bay, you come to the north end of Burrard Bridge.

 From here, the distance around False Creek to Granville Island, another star attraction for Vancouver visitors, is about 4.7 miles (7.6 km).